Internet-Draft Mission AuthZEN August 2026

 Abstract

-Mission-Bound Runtime Enforcement specifies a substrate-independent decision contract: before each consequential action runs, a Policy Enforcement Point (PEP) obtains a permit from a Policy Decision Point (PDP) that evaluates the action against the established Mission.
-That contract is independent of the decision wire format.
+Mission-Bound Runtime Enforcement defines a substrate-independent decision contract: before each consequential action runs, a Policy Enforcement Point (PEP) obtains a permit from a Policy Decision Point (PDP) that evaluates the action against the established Mission.
 This document is the concrete OpenID AuthZEN binding of that contract.
-It defines how the runtime profile's materialized policy view is referenced on the wire through its policy_view_id, how the abstract decision inputs map onto the AuthZEN Authorization API request and response, the Decision Evidence and Execution Evidence objects a deployment emits and their integrity, how runtime denials map onto AuthZEN decision context and optional error details, how requestable denials can compose with the AuthZEN Access Request and Approval Profile, how a Mission's approved authority is bound to the capability source it was derived from and a drifted capability definition is refused.
-It does not restate the enforcement semantics the runtime profile owns.
+It maps the contract's decision inputs onto the AuthZEN Authorization API request, shapes the permit and denial responses, maps decisions and refusals into the Decision Evidence, Execution Evidence, and Refusal Record of a binding-neutral evidence companion, binds every runtime failure condition to a wire-visible identifier, and composes requestable denials with the AuthZEN Access Request and Approval Profile.
+It does not restate the enforcement semantics the runtime profile owns, the evidence formats the runtime evidence companion owns, or the capability-source binding the capability-binding companion owns.

 About This Document